RamSailopal/YottaDB-dashboard/README.md

 Further details about the M Gateway service integration gateway are available here - https://github.com/chrisemunt/mgsi

+# API data processing

-A second dashobard is now available that utilised the Grafana infinity datasource to consume API endpoints that expose details about the YottaDB environment:
+A second dashboard is now available that utilised the Grafana infinity datasource to consume API endpoints that expose details about the YottaDB environment:

 ![Alt text](yattadb-dash2.PNG?raw=true "YottaDB Dashboard2")